crate/cratedb-guide/docs/integrate/balena/index.md

 :::{rubric} About
 :::

-[Balena] is an end-to-end IoT management solution based on a secure container-based technology stack that enables you to develop, deploy, manage, and scale fleets of IoT Linux devices.
-The platform supports 80+ device types out of the box and offers a custom device support program on top.
+[balena] is an end-to-end IoT management solution based on a secure container-based technology stack that enables you to develop, deploy, manage, and scale fleets of IoT Linux devices.
+The platform supports 80+ device types out of the box and also offers a custom device support program.

 :::{rubric} Learn
 :::